malramsay64/phd-thesis/00_Introduction/introduction.md

 developing theories to describe them, and designing experiments to test the theories, for understanding natural phenomena.
-There are a range models of ortho-terphenyl used in simulations, depending on the goals of the research.
+There are a range of computational models of ortho-terphenyl chosen depending on the goals of the research.

 ## Lewis-Wahnström model